Menčetić

-The House of Menze or Menčetić (Mençe, Menze) was a noble family of the Republic of Ragusa in what is today Croatia.
+The House of Menze or Menčetić (Mençe, Menze) was a noble family of the Republic of Ragusa in what is today known as Croatia.

 Name

 In the 15th century the surname was mostly spelt Mençe.
 The Slavic variant is Menčetić.

 History

 The family was said to come from Rome.

 15th century

 The family was ranked 9th of the 10 largest Ragusan houses.

 The Menze inter-married mostly with the women from the Bona and Gondola family.